alguive/haydn/README.md

   config.vm.hostname = "haydn.test"
 ```

-The network IP to your project
+The network IP to your project.

 ```
   config.vm.network "private_network", ip: "10.10.30.40"
 ```

-The server directory to your ./src folder
+The server directory to your ./src folder.

 ```
   config.vm.synced_folder "./src", "/var/www/haydn"
 ```

 ### Hosts files
 You will need to add your hostname to you hosts file: ***/private/etc/hosts***.
-[In MacOS]
+[In MacOS].

 Also you will need to change the **hosts** file inside the ansible directory with your **IP** and optionally with a custom ***user*** and ***vagrant***.